cspcheng/cspcheng.github.io/_pages/research.md

 I try to publish code promptly.
 You are welcome to contribute to the projects and cooperate with me and my <a target="_blank" href="https://www.cse.ust.hk/stc">team</a>.

+- [VSAG](https://github.com/antgroup/vsag): VSAG is a vector indexing library used for similarity search.
+The indexing algorithm allows users to search through various sizes of vector sets, especially those that cannot fit in memory.
+The library also provides methods for generating parameters based on vector dimensions and data scale, allowing developers to use it without understanding the algorithm’s principles.
+VSAG is written in C++ and provides a Python wrapper package called [pyvsag](https://pypi.org/project/pyvsag/).
+We publish a VLDB 2025 paper in industrial track to introduce the VSAG library: VSAG: An Optimized Search Framework for Graph-based Approximate Nearest Neighbor Search.
 - [Latex Template](https://github.com/haidaoxiaofei/cs-latex-template) for CS papers: a simple latex template of cs papers for junior PG students.
 Many other useful materials are also put in the repository.
 - [gMission](http://gmission.github.io): a general spatial crowdsourcing platform.
 - [Spatial Crowdsourcing Dataset Generator](https://github.com/gmission/SCDataGenerator): a toolbox to generate the synthetic datasets for spatial crowdsourcing applications.